-Egypt's Red Sea coast offers two distinct experiences: Hurghada on the mainland — family-friendly and the perfect add-on to a Nile cruise — and Sharm El Sheikh on the Sinai Peninsula, home to some of the world's finest diving.
+Egypt's Red Sea coast offers two distinct experiences: Hurghada — the perfect private add-on to a Nile cruise — and Sharm El Sheikh on the Sinai Peninsula, home to some of the world's finest diving.
+All our Red Sea tours are fully private — your group only, with hotel pickup included.

 The Red Sea is the world's northernmost tropical sea — and one of its most biodiverse.
 Over 1,200 species of fish, 200+ species of coral, with 10% of those species found nowhere else on earth.
 This is not a generic beach destination: it is one of the planet's premier marine ecosystems, accessible from world-class resort infrastructure and combining naturally with the monuments of the Nile Valley.